-A. Department of the Army, Corps of Engineers.
+a.
+Department of the Army, Corps of Engineers.
 The Department of the Army application is being processed under the provisions of Section 10 of the Rivers and Harbors Act of 1899 (33 U.S.C.
 403).

-B. State of Illinois.
+b.
+State of Illinois.

-- a.
-The project plans have been submitted to the Illinois Environmental Protection Agency (IEPA) for review. - b.
-The Illinois Department of Natural Resources, Office of Water Resources (IDNR/OWR) is a participant in the joint application process and requires that IDNR/OWR permits be obtained for construction within floodways; construction and other activities within public bodies of water; and construction, operation and maintenance of dams pursuant to the State of Illinois Rivers, Lakes, and Streams Act (615 ILCS 5).
+(1) The project plans have been submitted to the Illinois Environmental Protection Agency (IEPA) for review.

+(2) The Illinois Department of Natural Resources, Office of Water Resources (IDNR/OWR) is a participant in the joint application process and requires that IDNR/OWR permits be obtained for construction within floodways; construction and other activities within public bodies of water; and construction, operation and maintenance of dams pursuant to the State of Illinois Rivers, Lakes, and Streams Act (615 ILCS 5).
 Inquiries concerning IDNR/OWR jurisdiction and/or review of the activity should be directed to the Office of Water Resources at dnr.dwrm@illinois.gov or 217/782-3863.
-Information on the IDNR/OWR regulatory and other programs can be found at http://dnr.state.il.us/owr. - 5.
-Historical/Archaeological.
-The District consulted with the Illinois geographic information systems archeological site and survey databases online and determined there are no previously identified historic properties in the vicinity of the permit area.
-The proposed action under the permit includes maintenance dredging in an area that has been dredged previously to a similar depth.
-In addition, as the dredge disposal area is within the confines of a former gypsum mine that has been reclaimed.
-As such it is the opinion of the District there will be no historic properties affected in the permit area.
+Information on the IDNR/OWR regulatory and other programs can be found at http://dnr.state.il.us/owr.

+5. Historical/Archaeological.
+The District consulted with the Illinois geographic information systems archeological site and survey databases online and determined there one previously identified one historic property in the vicinity of the permit area.
+However, it is not located in the channel that will be dredged.
+The proposed action under the permit includes maintenance dredging to remove only recently accumulated sediments in the canal.
+Therefore, it is the opinion of the District there low to no potential for intact historic properties to be affected by the proposed action and there will be no historic properties affected by the issuance of the permit.